Program

 This session includes updates from a previous program, but those who did not attend the earlier session will still gain tremendous value from the discussion.
 The content will be fully accessible for new attendees, with updated insights and analysis throughout.

 The session emphasizes interactive learning and real-world guidance.
-Participants will also receive comprehensive materials, including case summaries and legal analysis prepared by Lancaster House lawyers.
+Participants will receive materials containing current legislation and key precedent-setting decisions.

 What to Expect